Xilinx/Vitis-AI/alveo-hbm/Gen3x4_Guide.md

 After the scripts execution finished, please cold reboot the machine (power off and power on the machine again) and go on to next step.

 ## 2. Using DPUv3E gen3x4 version in VART and Vitis AI Library
-Now you can follow the instruction in [Vitis-AI-Library](https://github.com/Xilinx/Vitis-AI/tree/master/Vitis-AI-Library) or [VART](https://github.com/Xilinx/Vitis-AI/tree/master/VART) to use DPUv3E.
+Now you can follow the instruction in [Vitis-AI-Library](../Vitis-AI-Library/README.md) or [VART](../VART/README.md) to use DPUv3E.
 Before that, please note you should use following script to replace the relevant steps for U50_xclbin download and installation.
 ~~~
 ./xclbin_setup.sh
 ~~~
 ### For Vitis-AI-Library
-The step 6 in [Setting Up the Host For Alveo](https://github.com/Xilinx/Vitis-AI/tree/master/Vitis-AI-Library#setting-up-the-host-for-alveo) should be replaced.
+The step 1 in [Quick Start For Alveo](../Vitis-AI-Library/README.md#quick-start-for-alveo) should be replaced.
 ### For VART
-The step 1 in [Setting Up the Host For Alveo](https://github.com/Xilinx/Vitis-AI/tree/master/VART#setting-up-the-host-for-alveo) should be replaced.
+The step 1 in [Quick Start For Alveo](../VART/README.md#quick-start-for-alveo) should be replaced.